ethan50876/SongifyApp/README.md

-Song Application by Ethan Ai @  github.com/ethan50876
+Song Application by Ethan Ai and Kushal Saini @  github.com/ethan50876

 Originated as a Web Development course project